-3. Contributions and organization of this paper
+3. Contributions and Organization of This Paper

-Considering all the limitations of the prior research presented in Sections 2.2 and 2.3, this paper develops a novel approach to addressing the problem of position synchronization via big data fusion and incremental learning algorithms.
+Considering all the limitations of the prior research presented in Section 2.2 and 2.3, this paper develops a novel approach to addressing the problem of position synchronization via big data fusion and incremental learning algorithms.

 Firstly, the local milepost offset and waveform similarity between every two inspection runs are estimated based on definitions given in Section 5.2.
 Secondly, to deal with data exceptions, the inspection data of multiple measurement channels are fused by MCF-model in Section 5.3.
 The channel fusion process improves the precision of position synchronization and enhances the robustness against abnormal data.
-The side-effect is that the required memory and computation time increase a lot comparing to previous methods (Xu et al., 2015, 2016; Sui, 2009; Li and Xu, 2010; Pedanekar, 2006), where only the data of one single channel is used.
+The side-effect is that the required memory and computation time increase a lot comparing to previous methods (Xu et al. (2015), Sui (2009), Li and Xu (2010), Pedaneka (2006) and Xu et al. (2016)), where only the data of one single channel is used.